pivotal/docs-tap/tap-gui/catalog/catalog-operations.hbs.md

 #### <a id='install-yelb'></a> Install Yelb

-1. Download the appropriate file for running the Yelb application itself from [GitHub](https://github.com/mreferre/yelb/tree/master/deployments/platformdeployment/Kubernetes/yaml).
+1. Download the necessary file for running the Yelb application itself from [GitHub](https://github.com/mreferre/yelb/tree/master/deployments/platformdeployment/Kubernetes/yaml).
 2. Install the application on the Kubernetes cluster that you used for Tanzu Application Platform.
    Preserve the metadata labels on the Yelb application objects.